-Roughly 20 miles southeast of Reno lies a little nugget of history in Virginia City, Nevada.
-Most famous for the Comstock Lode, this historic town was a booming mining establishment for several decades in the mid-1800s.
-Jump back in time by taking a stroll down the wooden sidewalks, quenching your thirst at one the unique saloons, riding on a steam engine or taking a haunted ghost tour in what was once the most important industrial city between Denver and San Francisco.
+Roughly 20 miles southeast of Reno lies a little nugget of history in Virginia City.
+Most famous for the Comstock Lode, this historic town in the Northern Nevada region was a booming mining establishment for several decades in the mid-1800s.
+Jump back in time by taking a stroll down the wooden sidewalks, quenching your thirst at one of the unique saloons, riding on a steam engine or taking a haunted ghost tour in what was once the most important industrial city between Denver and San Francisco.

 Take a 35-minute excursion back into the Old West with a journey on the V&T Railroad from Virginia City, through tunnel 4 to Gold Hill, Nevada.
 Sit back, relax and enjoy the ride while taking in the spectacular mountain scenery.
 Hear the conductor narrate the amazing history of the Comstock while the train chuffs past the famous Comstock Bonanza mine ruins.